-Author, year (Study name) Quality Int arm Intervention description Intervention focus Total contact (hrs) Total duration Provider(s) Setting Control group description feedback.
-In the first 3 months, participants received 12 weekly coaching calls with lifestyle coaches to encourage completing webbased module and reinforce key behaviors.
+Author, year (Study name) Quality Int arm Intervention focus Total contact (hrs) Total duration Provider(s) Setting Control group description feedback.
+In the first 3 months, participants received 12 weekly coaching calls with lifestyle coaches to encourage completing web- based module and reinforce key behaviors.
 In months 7-24, monthly coaching calls were received.
 Telephone calls were approximately 20 minutes.
 At routine medical visits, PCP encouraged participant to actively engage in the intervention.
 NHLBI "Aim for a Healthy Weight" brochure and a list of recommended Web sites promoting weight loss.
-Applegate, 1992 43 Fair IG1 HD + PA Total contact hrs: 13 Total duration: 6 months Registered dietitians Clinic No advice: Received no treatment; if DBP exceeded 105 mm Hg, participants were placed on meds and removed from trial.
-At the end of the trial, any participant with DBP >90 mm Hg placed on open-label medication Arroll, 1995 44 Fair IG1 Exercise and salt interventions: Advised to walk 40mins 3 times per week, 1 page pamphlet, general article on BP/salt reduction, book containing salt content of common foods.
+Applegate, 1992 43 Fair 12 group and 2 individual sessions of weight management, sodium HD + PA Total contact hrs: 13 Total duration: 6 months Registered dietitians Clinic No advice: Received no treatment; if DBP exceeded 105 mm Hg, participants were placed on meds and removed from trial.
+At the end of the trial, any participant with DBP >90 mm Hg placed on open-label medication Arroll, 1995 44 Fair IG1 week, 1 page pamphlet, general article on BP/salt reduction, book containing salt content of common foods.
 Number and duration of sessions NR, but state that "The interventions were very simple and based on written and verbal information that could be easily used in a primary care setting.
-There was no intensive dietary advice" All participants kept a weekly diary tracking injuries or health problems and medication compliance.
-HD + PA Total contact hrs: NR Total duration: 6 months Research staff and GP "community setting" Minimal intervention: Usual care; weekly diary of health problems and medication changes.
-Arroll, 1995 44 Fair IG2 Participants advised to walk briskly for 40 minutes 3 days a week.
-A plan to build up to this amount of exercise was determined by the patient's doctor.
-Number and duration of sessions NR, but state that "The interventions were very simple and based on written and verbal information that could be easily used in a primary care setting.
-There was no intensive dietary advice" All participants kept a weekly diary tracking injuries or health problems and medication compliance.
-PA only Total contact hrs: NR Total duration: 6 months Research staff and GP "community setting" Minimal intervention: Usual care; weekly diary of health problems and medication changes.
-Arroll, 1995 44 Fair IG3 Participants advised to decrease their use of high salt foods and added salt when cooking and eating.
-Each person received a simple pamphlet, a general article about salt and BP, and an in depth book HD only Total contact hrs: NR Total duration: 6 months Research staff and GP Minimal intervention: Usual care; weekly diary of health
+There was no intensive dietary advice" All participants kept a weekly diary tracking injuries or health HD + PA Total contact hrs: NR Total duration: 6 months Research staff and GP "community setting" Minimal intervention: Usual care; weekly diary of health problems and medication changes.
+Arroll, 1995 44 Fair IG2 "The interventions were very simple and based on written and verbal information that could be easily used in a primary care setting.
+There was no intensive dietary advice" All participants kept a weekly diary tracking injuries or health PA only Total contact hrs: NR Total duration: 6 months Research staff and GP "community setting" Minimal intervention: Usual care; weekly diary of health problems and medication changes.
+Arroll, 1995 44 Fair IG3 added salt when cooking and eating.
+Each person received a simple HD only Total contact hrs: NR Total duration: 6 months Research staff and GP Minimal intervention: Usual care; weekly diary of health